Abigail0411/LITA-CAPSTONE-CUSTOMER-DATA-PROJECT/README.md

 - In North, South and West regions, the internet provider should invest in network expansion to improve speed and reliability, provide affordable subscription plans/types and flexible payment options to attract customers with limitedbudgets.
 - They can also offer internet and Tv or internet and phone bundles to appeal to households interested in comprehensive services.

+### 3. Conclusion
+Investing in infrastructure upgrade, investing in improving network reliability and introducing promotions will help in retaining and attracting new customers.

 ## 2. Total Revenue by Subscription Type - SQL